-Up until 25 years ago, the focus of these hearings was always on the prospective judge’s “qualifications”, i.e. his or her credentials and reputation.
+Up until 40 years ago, the focus of these hearings was always on the prospective judge’s “qualifications”, i.e., his or her credentials and reputation.
 In 1976, the nomination of Judge Thurgood Marshall, followed in 1981 by President Ronald Regan’s nomination of D.C.
-Court of Appeals Judge Robert Bork to the Supreme Court changed the issues discussed in these hearings to the Justice-Designate’s judicial and political ideology and philosophy.
+Court of Appeals Judge Robert Bork to the Supreme Court, changed the issues discussed in these hearings to the Justice-Designate’s judicial and political ideology and philosophy.
 Unfortunately, that has now degenerated into attempts by U.S. Senators who know what they are doing to engage in character assassination for purely political and fundraising purposes.
-True, what the role of a judge in our society should be has historically been intertwined with what is described as judicial philosophy as well as the nominee’s “qualifications”.
+True, what the role of a judge in our society should be, has historically been intertwined with what is described as judicial philosophy as well as the nominee’s “qualifications”.
 But the U.S. Senate and the country have heretofore never witnessed a direct debate or even a discussion in a high-profile Confirmation Hearing on what role a judge and the judicial branch of government should play in our tripartite system of government which is based on a complex system of checks and balances.

-The reason I look forward to the discussion of the role of a judge in our society because I remember a little over 27 years ago, on April 22, 1990, when I was serving as Administrative Judge of the District Court for Prince George’s County, my then boss, friend, mentor and ultimately inspiration, the first Chief Judge of the District Court of Maryland, Robert F. Sweeney, now deceased, delivered memorable remarks at the annual Yom Hashoah Lecture at Baltimore Hebrew University.
-His remarks entitled, In Memory of the Six Million-Where Were The Lawyers?
-German Justice 1935-1945 explored that very question as he compared the American “governmental plan” which he noted will “protect us from the madness” of a holocaust supervised and directed by the government if we preserve it to the German government which allowed this “most cruel” most insane and most despicable chapter in the long history of the human race” to occur.
+I actually look forward to the discussion of the role of a judge in our society because I remember a little over 32 years ago, on April 22, 1990, when I was serving as Administrative Judge of the District Court for Prince George’s County, my then boss, friend, mentor and ultimately inspiration, the first Chief Judge of the District Court of Maryland, Robert F. Sweeney, now deceased, delivered memorable remarks at the annual Yom Hashoah Lecture at Baltimore Hebrew University.
+His remarks entitled, In “Memory of the Six Million-Where Were The Lawyers?
+German Justice 1935-1945” explored that very question as he compared the American “governmental plan” which he noted will “protect us from the madness” of a holocaust supervised and directed by the government “ if we preserve it” to the German government which allowed this “most cruel” most insane and most despicable chapter in the long history of the human race” to occur.
 This comparison seems particularly poignant today as we witness a hearing on the confirmation of a Supreme Court justice while another “most cruel, most insane and despicable chapter in the long history of the human race unfolds in The Ukraine.

 In preparing those remarks, Judge Sweeney recalled that he viewed once again the film “Judgement at Nuremberg”.
 In that film, Spencer Tracy, as an American Judge, presided over a tribunal before which four German Judges were standing trial for crimes against humanity committed in the performance of their duties.
 One of the judges attempted to justify his crimes by saying “I followed the concept that I believed to be the highest in my profession – to sacrifice one’s own sense of justice to the authority of the legal order – to ask only what the law is – not whether it is also justice.”

 Doesn’t that last precept of Hitler’s Nazi German justice “to ask only what the law is – not whether it is also justice” sound eerily familiar?
 Aren’t judges being admonished by authoritative voices on the right to do that even now?
 Chief Judge Sweeney explored what it meant then and now in his remarks when he recalled a conversation that he had with a German Judge visiting the U.S. in 1981.
-“Where in this long twelve year span (1933-1945) was the force of law?
+“Where in this long twelve-year span (1933-1945) was the force of law?
 Where were the challenges to Hitler’s abuse of basic human rights?
 Where were the Judges/Where were the Lawyers?
 Judge Sweeney asked his German colleague.

 The German Judge replied, “We did not know of the death camps.”
 “You knew of the concentration camps and before that you knew of the disbarment of Jewish lawyers, the unfrocking of Jewish Judges.
 You knew of the confiscation of Jewish property.
 You knew the whole world knew of Crystal Night.
 You knew of the laws and the decrees that sought to dehumanize the Jews – Why did you do nothing?”
 Robert Sweeney persistently countered.

 “You do not understand,” said the German Judge repeatedly in response to Judge Sweeney’s persistent inquiries.
 “We were afraid – we were not a people with a tradition of challenging authority.”
 The German Judge described a legal and political culture at that time in history which was very different than ours then and hopefully now and forever.
 As I watched Judge Ketanji Brown-Jackson make her Opening Statement unprompted and yet persistent, I couldn’t help but compare her promise that she would be an “independent jurist who will decide cases without fear or favor” to the German judge’s explanation of his judicial duties with the words, “we were afraid.”
 At that moment, I had two thoughts: (1) Maybe the judiciary is going to remain strong, and this woman’s words and composure in the face of attempts to provoke her, is evidence of that in this dangerous period in U.S. history, and (2) I wish my friend and mentor, Robert F. Sweeney was still here to witness this.

-As Judge Sweeney later noted in his remarks about 12 years earlier, he had begun “to read in earnest” perhaps as a result of his work on then Governor Harry Hughes’ Task Force on Violence and Extremism, in an effort to “understand how in a supposedly civilized society, a death machine could be put into place that would eventually destroy methodically, dispassionately – six million people – men and women and a million children.”
+As Chief Judge Sweeney later noted in his remarks about 12 years earlier, he had begun “to read in earnest” perhaps as a result of his work on then Governor Harry Hughes’ Task Force on Violence and Extremism, in an effort to “understand how in a supposedly civilized society, a death machine could be put into place that would eventually destroy methodically, dispassionately – six million people – men and women and a million children.”

 In any case, Judge Sweeney’s study and remarks, as well as history itself, teaches us that the attitudes of lawyers, legislators, and judges who are afraid or timid in the face of executive or legislative branch officials and actions for cultural legal or political reasons should be a source of apprehension.
 They can create a nightmare as they did in Nazi Germany and since then in Europe, Asia, and Africa on more than one occasion.
 The USA is not immune.
 There is ample evidence of that in recent years.
 But so far, so good.
 The performance by judges, appointed by Presidents of both parties continues to stand up and stand out!